 Editor’s note: Actually written April 13, 2013 but I don’t want it to be the first article people read if they scroll through these archives.
-Far as I can remember, this was an undergrad assignment where we had to write an online blog post about a fake mod we pretended to make for an old retro game.
+Far as I can remember, this was an undergrad assignment where we had to remake an old retro game (I programmed in Multimedia Fusion 2) but add a gameplay twist that discussed some sort of social issue.
+Sadly nowadays I don’t have the game I made or even screenshots of it, but rest assured it wasn’t very good.

 At its heart, Lemmings is a pretty straightforward game.
 You have a pack of Lemmings stereotypical in all aspects except appearance, and you must allocate skills among the members to get the majority of the pack to the exit.
 At the moment, if one wanted to assign themes to the gameplay of Lemmings, the most obvious would be those of teamwork and self-sacrifice.
 Through specialization and role assignment the pack of lemmings can work together to reach an exit impossible to reach otherwise.
 However, certain skills require the assigned lemming to give up his dream of reaching the exit, either because the skill was self-destructive (for example the “exploding” skill) or because it will place him outside of the reach of the exit (the lemming that blocks the others from a death trap can no longer move, and therefore must die once the rest of the pack is safe.)